lengyanyu258/xiangqiboardjs/README.md

 makes xiangqiboard.js flexible for handling a multitude of xiangqi-related problems.

-Specifically, xiangqiboard.js does not understand anything about how the game of xiangqi is played: how a knight moves, who's turn is it, is Red in check?, etc..
+Specifically, xiangqiboard.js does not understand anything about how the game of xiangqi is played: how a knight moves, whose turn is it, is Red in check?, etc..

 Fortunately, the powerful [xiangqi.js] library deals with exactly this sort of problem domain and plays nicely with xiangqiboard.js's flexible API.
-Some examples of xiangqiboard.js combined with xiangqi.js: [5000], [5001], [5002].
+Some examples of xiangqiboard.js combined with xiangqi.js: [Example 5000], [Example 5001], [Example 5002].

 Please see the powerful [xiangqi.js] library for an API to deal with these sorts of questions.